 Key Features of a HELOC

-A home equity line of credit (HELOC) is a revolving credit line that allows homeowners to borrow against the equity in their property.
-Much like a credit card, a HELOC provides flexible borrowing options.
-You can borrow money up to your credit limit, make repayments, and borrow again as needed.
+A home equity line of credit (HELOC) is a flexible, revolving credit line that allows Ontario homeowners to borrow against the available equity in their property.
+Much like a credit card, a HELOC gives you the ability to withdraw funds up to your approved credit limit, repay them, and borrow again as needed—making it ideal for ongoing or variable expenses.

 Types of HELOCs Available in Ontario